-- We must give you our answer within 14 calendar days after we receive your request. - o If we do not meet this deadline, we are required to send your request on to Level 2 of the appeals process, where it will be reviewed by an independent organization.
-Later in this section, we talk about this review organization and explain what happens at Appeal Level 2.
+☐ We must give you our answer within 14 calendar days after we receive your request.

-- If our answer is yes to part or all of what you requested, we are also required to make payment to you within 14 calendar days after we receive your request. - If our answer is no to part or all of what you requested, we will send you a written statement that explains why we said no. We will also tell you how to appeal.
+- o If we do not meet this deadline, we are required to send your request on to Level 2 of the appeals process, where it will be reviewed by an independent organization.
+Later in this section, we talk about this review organization and explain what happens at Appeal Level 2. - ☐ If our answer is yes to part or all of what you requested, we are also required to make payment to you within 14 calendar days after we receive your request.